Carl Olof Rosenius: Stockholm

 In 1842 Scott started the publication Pietisten to provide "practical edification without polemics", of which Rosenius was the editor.
-The sale of the publication also supported Rosenius financially.
+Its sales also helped support Rosenius financially.
 That year, however, increasing public controversy and threats over Scott's preaching forced him to leave Sweden, and the English Chapel ceased operations.
 Rosenius did not, however, curtail his activities, despite the fact that his preaching as a layman outside of the state church violated the Conventicle Act, in effect until 1858.
 He believed strongly in the priesthood of all believers and had a strong desire to preach when he had been called upon to by others.
 This led to him being summoned to the chief of police, but he continued preaching where he had been called.
 Rosenius' preaching work was financially supported by the non-denominational American and Foreign Christian Union.
 He became a leader in the growing religious revival of Sweden, traveling throughout the country, preaching both at private gatherings (conventicles) and in public halls.
 Rosenius did face doubts at this time, however, stating in a letter to future bishop of the Diocese of Lund, Johan Henrik Thomander, that he felt "to preach and to be 'in the vineyard among the people', would be more his calling than writing, but that he is 'not fit to be a priest'."